ZKSOLV/ZKSOLV-PROJECT/README.md

-# ETHGlobal Buenos Aires 2025 zkx402 - x402 protocol extension
+# ZKSOLV - PRIVACY ZERO KNOWLEDGE

 ## Summary
-zkx402 is a protocol extension that integrates Zero-Knowledge proofs into x402, enabling verified variable payments and verifiable content metadata.
+ZKSOLV is a protocol extension that integrates Zero-Knowledge proofs into x402, enabling verified variable payments and verifiable content metadata.

 Consumers (humans or AI agents) gain variable pricing, with eligiblility verified with zkproofs.
 Producers can prove the providence of their content by attaching zkproofs. e.g. confirmed authorship by a specific journalist, proof of human creation, IoT data with GPS/sensor details.